NateGarrison2/security-analytics-pipeline/README.md

 # Security Analytics ETL Pipeline
-An end-to end ETL pipeline that generates simulated SIEM (Security Information and Event Management) data, cleans it, and loads it into a PostgreSQL database for analysis.
-This project demonstrates practical data engineering concepts, containerization with Docker, and database integration with Python.
+This project is an end-to-end ETL pipeline that generates, processes, and stores simulated SIEM (Security Information and Event Management) data.
+It demonstrates key data engineering and data science skills, including:

+- Data generation and simulation: Creates realistic security event logs using Python and Pandas.

+- Data cleaning and transformation: Normalizes, filters, and aggregates data to extract actionable insights.

+- Database integration: Loads processed data into PostgreSQL and queries it for analysis.

+- Containerization and reproducibility: Uses Docker to isolate and run the pipeline consistently across environments.

+This project showcases practical experience in Python-based ETL workflows, data pipeline automation, and working with structured data in both code and databases, all of which are core skills for data science and data engineering roles.

 ## Instructions to Run: